puncleV/bookshelf/README.md

 # bookshelf
-Sample rest API (pizza ordering service)
+Sample rest API (books service)

-It's suppose to be public api, so there is not methods that could add pizzas or something like that.

-It's not done, but have examples of my style testing, layering, etc.

-Have no more time to complete/refactor it.
+point was to not use ORM for database communication

 To start app:
 ```docker-compose up```